-The validity of the common stock offered by this prospectus supplement will be passed upon for us by Clifford Chance US LLP, New York, New York, and for the underwriters by Venable LLP, Baltimore, Maryland.
-The underwriters are also being represented by Sullivan & Cromwell LLP, New York, New York.
+The validity of the common stock offered by this prospectus supplement will be passed upon for us by Clifford Chance US LLP, New York, New York, and by Venable LLP, Baltimore, Maryland.
+The underwriters are being represented by Sullivan & Cromwell LLP, New York, New York.
+Clifford Chance US LLP will rely upon the opinion of Venable LLP with respect to certain matters of Maryland law.
 Alan L. Gosule, a partner at Clifford Chance US LLP, is a member of our board of directors and owns 10,086 shares of our common stock.